idaholab/TMAP8/doc/content/verification_and_validation/ver-1e.md

        id=ver-1e_comparison_time
        caption=Comparison of TMAP8 calculation with the analytical solution in SiC layer.
 The compared distances are $x$ = 41 $\mu$ m in the TMAP4 case and $x$ = 48.75 $\mu$ m in the TMAP7 case.
 Bold text next to the plot curves shows the RMSPE for the match between the TMAP8 prediction and analytical solution for the TMAP4 and TMAP7 verification cases.

-The error is calculated between the TMAP8 and analytical solution values after $t$ = 0.1 s.
+The error is calculated between the TMAP8 and analytical solution values after $t$ = 0.01 s.
 This is in order to ignore the unphysical predictions of the analytical solution at very small times as shown in [ver-1e_comparison_time_zoomed], which is a close-up view of [ver-1e_comparison_time] close to the start of the simulation.
+The departure from physical results at low $t$ is due to the limited number of $\lambda_n$ values being used from [eqn:roots].
+We use the $\lambda_n$ values from 0 to 100 in this case.
+The $\lambda_n$ values in larger range will only have limited improvement in the accuracy but increase the running time of the analytical solutions.

 !media comparison_ver-1e.py
        image_name=ver-1e_comparison_time_closeup.png